Use of Face Coverings

 Face Covering Construction and Proper Fit

-- They must cover both your mouth and nose and fit snugly against the sides of your face and under your chin.
+- They must completely cover both your mouth and nose and fit snugly against the sides of your face and under your chin.

 - They may not have an exhalation valve or vent as part of their construction.